mudiageo/shadcn-svelte-mcp-server/README.md

 Ask your AI assistant:
 ```
-"Show me the source code for the shadcn/ui button component"
+"Show me the source code for the shadcn-svelte button component"
 ```

-The AI can now access the complete TypeScript source code for the button component.
+The AI can now access the complete Svelte component source code for the button component.

 ### Creating a Dashboard

 Ask your AI assistant:
 ```
-"Create a dashboard using shadcn/ui components.
+"Create a dashboard using shadcn-svelte components.
 Use the dashboard-01 block as a starting point"
 ```

-The AI can retrieve the complete dashboard block implementation and customize it for your needs.
+The AI can retrieve the complete dashboard block implementation and customize it for your Svelte needs.

 ### Building a Login Form

 Ask your AI assistant:
 ```
-"Help me build a login form using shadcn/ui components.
+"Help me build a login form using shadcn-svelte components.
 Show me the available form components"
 ```

-The AI can list all available components and help you build the form.
+The AI can list all available Svelte components and help you build the form.

 ## 🛠️ Available Tools